Worker compensation exemption registration 2026

 2. Begin by filling out the 'Applicant Information' section.
 Enter your full legal name, date of birth, last four digits of your Social Security Number, phone number, and email address.

 3. Provide your physical address and mailing address.
-Ensure that the physical address is where you conduct business, as a P.O.
-Box is not acceptable.
+Ensure that the physical address is where you conduct business and is not a P.O.
+Box.

 4. In the 'Initial Qualification' section, select one qualification that applies to you as an applicant engaged in the construction industry.

-5. Complete the 'Initial Business Entity' section by entering your business entity name and SOS Control number.
-If applicable, provide your Federal EIN.
+5. Complete the 'Initial Business Entity' section by entering your business entity name, Secretary of State Control number (if applicable), and Federal EIN.

 6. Fill out the licensing information based on whether you have an active contractor’s license or not.
-Include relevant details such as license number and expiration date.
+Provide necessary details if applicable.

-Start using our platform today to streamline your worker compensation exemption registration process for free!
+Start using our platform today to complete your worker compensation exemption registration easily and for free!

 See more worker compensation exemption registration versions